College of Business > About > Centers & Institutes > Real Estate Center > About

 The Real Estate Center serves as the productive home for Chicago's real estate community and an active network of students and alumni, public institutions, private real estate firms, scholars and executives-in-residence.
 The Real Estate Center provides not only traditional academic programs but high-profile continuing education and conferences of specific interest to the real estate community.

-DePaul University, one of the nation's largest private universities and home of a highly regarded MBA program, has been located at the heart of Chicago's civic, business and legal communities for more than a century.
 The Department of Real Estate at DePaul University builds on more than 90 years of real estate education.
-DePaul offered its first real estate course in 1913, and has been offering a wide range of undergraduate courses for more than 60 years and MBA-level courses since 1975.
+DePaul offered its first real estate course in 1913 and has been offering a wide range of undergraduate courses for more than 60 years and MBA-level courses since 1975.